TDM TEST SOLUTIONS

 • Receiving and transmitting HDLC streams of various bandwidths from single or multiple GL HDL trace files

-• Receiving and transmitting hyperchannel (N x 64 kbps) streams, timeslot streams (64 kbps) and subchannel streams
+• Receiving and transmitting hyperchannel (N x 64 kbps) streams, timeslot streams (64 kbps) and subchannel streams (n x 8 kbps)

-• Transmitting and receiving multiple subchannels within a single timeslot.
+• Transmitting and receiving multiple subchannels within a single timeslot

 GL's *.HDL trace files contain port, timeslot and timing information.
 During playback, this information can be used to replay frames on the same timeslots preserving the timing information